-One of the greatest gifts you can give yourself when detaching from a toxic relationship is learning to master the art of self-discipline.
+One of the greatest gifts you can give yourself when detaching from a toxic relationship is practicing tips to master self-discipline.
 Learning how to tell yourself no is an important step to becoming a stronger and more resilient person.
 This is especially true when you are trying to maintain No Contact with an emotional abuser.

 1 – Self-discipline can help you achieve your recovery goals and realize your dream of freedom.
 Many times, achieving the recovery goals you set for yourself requires you to sacrifice time, money and energy you might prefer to spend on other things.
 Are you willing to have this dedication?
 Are you willing to invest in resources that will help you escape your abusive situation instead of trying to lone-wolf it?